sierkov/voting-agents/data/README.md

 Preference data are extracted from Cardano Catalyst Community Advisor (CA) assessments, taking only assessors that provided not less than 45 assessments in Funds 6 and 7 cumulatively.
 The data was prepared in the following way:
 - A set of community-advisor ids with the necessary number of assessments in non-Challenge-Setting challenges are taken.
 - For each advisor, 45 assessments are randomly selected (without replacement): 30 for the training set, 5 for the validation set, and 10 for the test set.
+- Proposal titles are taken directly from the proposal title in the Ideascale.
+- Proposal descriptions are combined from Problem, Solution, Experience, and Detailed Plan Ideascale fields.
+After that HTML is stripped and duplicate whitespace is removed.
 - Within each subset (training, validation, and test set) all pairs of proposals are compared using the CA-provided scores.
 - Since CAs provide scores in three categories (Impact, Feasibility, and Accountability) the scores are combined according to the following formula: (Impact / 5) * (Feasibility / 5) * (Accountability / 5).
 This formula makes a stronger distinction between good and bad proposals in comparison to the arithmetic average of the three scores that are used by the Cardano Catalyst team.